 A Message from the Editors

-We are committed to providing it all without charging for downloads, without showing advertisements on our sites, without commercializing our mission.
-Without these revenue sources, we turn to you to help.
+In order to provide information without charging for downloads, without showing advertisements on our sites, without commercializing our mission, we turn to you for help.

 Kauai’s Hindu Monastery

 Archives are now available through 2001.
 Light colored days have no posts.
 1998-2001 coming later.